 The Origin of Diamonds

 The ancient Greeks believed that diamonds were splinters of stars fallen to the earth.
-The truth is that diamonds are common carbon, as in a lead pencil, yet has a boiling point of approximately 4000 degrees centigrade.
-Diamonds were formed under immense pressure and heat hundreds of miles below sea-level.
+The truth is that diamonds are common carbon, as in a lead pencil, yet have a boiling point of approximately 4000 degrees centigrade.
+Diamonds were formed under immense pressure and heat hundreds of miles below sea level.
 After 100 million years of formation, volcanic explosions forced them upward, exposing their natural beauty to the world.

 A rough diamond so resembles a pebble.
 It is the skill of the craftsman that unlocks the fiery beauty that lies within.
 The beauty of the diamond depends on the way it reflects and refracts light.
 The polisher must facet the stone, allowing the light to emerge from the top.